Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 #### Custom Content (customContent)

-If there is a customContent function, it will be called with the itemInfo to render the item inside the div with the class "entity-contents-display".
+If there is a customContent function, it will be called with the itemInfo to render the item inside the div with the class "item-contents-display".

 If there is no customContent function on the item, the title (if there is one) or id will display in the rectangle.